 Single Stone Latrunculi XXIThis game is basically Petteia with one row of soldiers (instead of two); but it's also the same as Latrunculi XXI without any Duxes.

-It is meant to be a training tool to the basics of soldier movement in Latrunculi XXI, without the added tactical value of the back row of soldiers in Petteia.
+It is meant to be a training tool to the basics of soldier movement in Latrunculi XXI, without the added tactical complexity of having a second row of soldiers as in Petteia.

 The objective of the game (just like in Petteia XXI) is to annihilate the opponent's army, or to win by stalemating the opponent.

 Game Courier Presets - Single Stone Latrunculi XXIMagnetic Chess Pieces: on 8x8, 10x8 or 12x8 boards